robinlu0705/toy-robot-lib/README.md

 that would result in the robot falling from the table must be prevented, however further valid movement commands must s8ll be allowed.

+> NOTE: Implementations of Toy Robot Simulator can be found in our [examples](Examples).

 ## Getting Started